 Kim Peng Hiang (金品香)

 Known for its snaking queues during Chinese New Year, Kim Peng Hiang remains to be a 1-outlet establishment despite their popularity.
 The brand originated in 1943 when Kim Peng Hiang opened its first store in Pearl’s Hill Road.
 They subsequently transferred to North Bridge Road in 1956 and finally to Changi Road in 1972 where they remain to this day.
+You won’t be able to order Kim Peng Hiang bak kwa online.
+You still need to queue in-person to buy their products.

 Top Seller: The undoubted top seller at Kim Peng Hiang is its Pineapple BBQ Pork.
 Having tried it inside the store during off-peak season, the flavor is marvelously sweet with a hint of smokiness.
 It’s also quite soft to the bite.
 Kim Peng Hiang’s bak kwa is the best one in my book.